DeepanshRustagi/assessment/README.md

 The build is minified and the filenames include the hashes.\
 Your app is ready to be deployed!

+## For Windows

+In package.json for building the project use

+###  "start": "SET NODE_OPTIONS=--openssl-legacy-provider && react-scripts start",
+###  "build": "SET NODE_OPTIONS=--openssl-legacy-provider && react-scripts build",

+## For Mac

+In package.json for building the project use

+###  "start": "react-scripts start",
+###  "build": "react-scripts build",

 ## Version Used